inboxpraveen/Skin-cancer-lesion-detection/README.md

 - ~71% test accuracy

 The Sequential CNN performs better on this dataset as the images are relatively simple compared to more challenging datasets.

+### Extending to Other Architectures

+This project is designed to be easily extensible.
+You can integrate more advanced architectures to achieve higher accuracy:

+- **Transfer Learning Models**: VGG16, VGG19, ResNet50, ResNet101, InceptionV3, EfficientNet, DenseNet
+- **Modern Architectures**: Vision Transformers (ViT), Swin Transformer, ConvNeXt
+- **Specialized Medical Imaging Models**: Med-ViT, TransUNet

+The modular design allows you to add new models in `src/models.py` and leverage pre-trained weights from ImageNet or medical imaging datasets for improved performance.
+Many users have achieved 85-90%+ accuracy using transfer learning with fine-tuned EfficientNet or ResNet models.

 ## Dataset